General Overview

 A constant-primary-flow system usually has a staged cooling system and constant speed CHW pumps.

-A variable-primary-flow system has primary CHW pumps with variable speed drives that regulates the flow of the system based on the cooling load of the building.
+A variable-primary-flow system has primary CHW pumps with variable speed drives that regulate the flow of the system based on the cooling load of the building.

-A primary-secondary chilled water system consists of a primary CHW loop with primary pumps and secondary CHW loop with secondary pumps to distribute the cooling load to the building.
+A primary-secondary chilled water system consists of a primary CHW loop with primary pumps as well as a secondary CHW loop with secondary pumps to distribute the cooling load to the building.
 The components of a primary-secondary flow system are shown in Figure 1.
 The following designs can be found in a primary-secondary flow system:

-A constant-primary variable-secondary flow system has constant speed pumps that drive the flow through the primary loop and the pumps of a separate secondary loop distribute flow and cooling load to the facility.
-This configuration typically has a two-way valve that regulates the flow through primary and secondary loops.
+A constant-primary variable-secondary flow system uses constant-speed pumps to maintain flow through the primary loop, while separate pumps in the secondary loop distribute flow and cooling load to the facility.
+This configuration typically includes a two-way valve that regulates flow between the primary and secondary loops.

 A variable-primary variable-secondary flow system has variable frequency drives (VFDs) installed on primary and secondary pump motors controlled by the differential pressure in the piping network.